What is beardruff?

-Wash your beard 2-3 times a week.
+Wash your beard every 2-3 days.
 This will help with the preservation of the natural sebum oil which is the number one step in prevention of dry flakes.
 Use only a beard wash and not general shampoo to avoid suppression of natural growth and stripping of natural oils already in your beard.
 When washing the beard, it’s best to use a mild wash that is specially made and intended for beard hair.

 - Exfoliate the skin